Bankruptcy Attorney Washington, D.C. Services

 If you are facing substantial debt, our bankruptcy services in Washington, D.C., may be able to help you overcome it.
 However, bankruptcy should only be viewed as a last resort.
 You should try all other options for managing and paying your debts before considering bankruptcy.
 This may include directly contacting your creditors to propose some type of loan settlement or repayment plan.
 If you already have a repayment plan, you may be able to negotiate lower payments.
 It may also be wise to sell certain valuable assets to cover your debts.

 You should also understand that filing for bankruptcy will negatively impact your credit.
 A Chapter 7 bankruptcy will stay on your credit report for up to ten years, while a Chapter 13 bankruptcy will remain for seven years.
-Our lawyer can analyze your unique circumstances and advise whether bankruptcy is right for you.
+Our lawyers can analyze your unique circumstances and advise whether bankruptcy is right for you.

-The Chapter 7 Bankruptcy Process
+The Chapter 7 Bankruptcy Process Explained

 Chapter 7 bankruptcy may be able to provide substantial relief if you have limited income and need to efficiently eliminate dischargeable debt.
-Our team at the Law Firm of Kevin D. Judd will represent you throughout each stage of the process and work to safeguard as much of your property as possible.
+Our bankruptcy lawyer at the Law Firm of Kevin D. Judd will represent you throughout each stage of the process and work to safeguard as much of your property as possible.

 During our consultation, we will review a bankruptcy questionnaire (completed by you) to help us determine your Chapter 7 eligibility.
 Then, we will prepare you for your pre-bankruptcy credit counseling session.
 You can participate in this session via telephone or online.

-What to Expect with Our Process
+What to Expect with Our Bankruptcy Process

 Within one to two weeks of your initial appointment (and after you have completed your credit counseling session), you will return to our office to sign the bankruptcy petition we have prepared on your behalf.
 We will file your petition in court within a few days of obtaining the necessary signatures.